I remember that day vividly.

 Tiger, the world’s best pit bull, taught me so many things.
 Not the least of which was how to say goodbye without fear.
 We loved that dog and were devastated to learn suddenly that he had a fatal bleed from a tumor on his heart.
 He was only eight.

 As the day progressed after the initial veterinary appointment, the news grew worse.
 We accepted the truth – the end was imminent.
-We took him home for a few hours of loving attention before we laid him down on the floor at the vet’s and surrounded him with our bodies.
+My husband and I took him home for a few hours of loving attention before we laid him down on the floor at the vet’s and surrounded him with our bodies.

 We weren’t ready to say goodbye.
 But it was his time to go.
 Any attempt to keep him with us would have not only been ineffective, it would have cruel and selfish.
 All we could do is thank him for the time we shared.